-We currently have no manufacturing experience and rely on Dalton and other contract manufacturing organizations ("CMOs") to manufacture our product candidates for preclinical studies and clinical trials and on Noramco to supply Dalton with cannabidiol at >99.5% purity and less than 10 ppm THC.
+We currently have no manufacturing experience and rely on Dalton and other contract manufacturing organizations ("CMOs") to manufacture our product candidates for preclinical studies and clinical trials and on Purisys to supply Dalton with cannabidiol with less than 5 ppm THC.
 We rely on CMOs for manufacturing, filling, packaging, storing, and shipping of drug products in compliance with current good manufacturing practice, or cGMP, regulations applicable to our products.
 The FDA ensures the quality of drug products by carefully monitoring drug manufacturers' compliance with cGMP regulations.
 The cGMP regulations for drugs contain minimum requirements for the methods, facilities, and controls used in manufacturing, processing, and packing of a drug product.
 If our CMOs increase their prices or fail to meet our quality standards, or those of regulatory agencies such as the FDA, and cannot be replaced by other acceptable CMOs, our ability to obtain regulatory approval for and commercialize our product candidates may be materially adversely affected.